hiAndrewQuinn/resorter/README.md

 # │ yes, capital R required~ │
 # └──────────────────────────┘
 #
-# sudo required too, so that `Rscript` can install the BradleyTerry2 package.
+# sudo required too, on the first run at least,
+# so that `Rscript` can install the BradleyTerry2 package.
 # doing this in a venv is above my pay grade, sorry
 ```